-This pastina soup recipe is one of my favorite comfort foods.
+This pastina soup recipe is one of my favorite Italian comfort foods and a staple in many Italian households, although every family has its own recipe.

-Pastina by dictionary definition, is a tiny pasta shape with a diameter of about 1.6 millimetres.
-In Italy we have many different types of pastina.
+Pastina, by dictionary definition, is a tiny pasta shape with a diameter of about 1.6 millimeters.
+In Italy, we have many different types of pasta.

 Why Does Pastina Make You Feel Better?

-Especially if you have a sore throat, pastina is perfect, hot and small size is easier to eat.
+Especially if you have a sore throat, pasta is perfect; hot and small, it is easier to eat.

 Ingredients